MiDiTeS/IntroToRforLinguistics02/Module_3/04_Sentiment_plotting_tables.md

 Our almost final steps are:

-1. Save each newspaper set of articles, in order to
+1. Save each newspaper set of articles, in order to:
-2. Take the means of each newspaper regarding each dimensio
+2. Take the means of each newspaper regarding each dimension
 3. Identify the newspapers
 4. Rescale for plotting
 5. Save all together in order to plot them